Family portrait photography is one of the most exciting areas for a beginner. You never know what you’re going to encounter!

 3. Avoid days that are overcast, we all know what effect an overcast sky can have on the general mood of the photograph…GREY.

-Well, that’s the serious stuff over with, so let’s get a little bit silly.
-Here are a few ideas we have put together for those of you wanting suggestive or quirky family portraits!
+Here are 15 family portrait photography ideas we have put together for those of you wanting suggestive or quirky family photos!

 1. Line up some wellies, each family member has a pair.
 See what shots you can create (ideal if family members have prior engagements)…What’s that you say? … you don’t have wellies?!
 Well, why not try a similar shot using pairs of trainers, walking boots, sandals, sports shoes – even hats and gloves work too!